walcht/neovim-unity/README.md

 ## TODO

-1. Provide a set of default keymaps as a PDF 'cheat sheet' (please remember that this assumes users with 0 Neovim experience thus we want a fast get-to-work approach)
+1. Add debugger support (CRUCIAL!)
 1. Add omnisharp-roslyn language server restart keymap (CRUCIAL!)
-1. Add XML comments highlighting
-1. Add debugger support
+1. Provide a set of default keymaps as a PDF 'cheat sheet' (IMPORTANT)
-1. Windows support (IMPORTANT!)
+1. Windows support (IMPORTANT)
-1. MacOS support (IMPORTANT!)
+1. MacOS support (IMPORTANT)
-1. Improve this README file
+1. Improve this README file (IMPORTANT)
+1. Add XML comments highlighting (OPTIONAL)
-1. Add GitHub pages support
+1. Add GitHub pages support (OPTIONAL)

 ## (Known) Limitations

 + Omnisharp language server may take a while to start.
 Thus a bit of patience opening a file for the first time is needed.
-+ Saving an edited file won't automatically trigger Unity to recompile project files.
-You should do that manually (Project window > right click > Refresh)
-+ When opening a file, the Neovim window won't be focused on automatically.
 + Development environment won't be as rich as on Visual Studio (in terms of features provided).
+But you get a much more consistent development environment if you do a lot of programming outside gamedev.

 ## FAQ